deoluomesu/e-site/README.md

   ```javascript
   const uri = "mongodb://localhost:27017/<database>";
   ```
   - Replace <database> with your desired database name.
-In this case were using "e-site"
+In this case were using "mongodb-container"